theol0403/anachron-zmk-config/README.md

 ## 💻 Building

-Currently, anacron requires ~8 unmerged PRs to ZMK.
+Currently, anachron requires ~8 unmerged PRs to ZMK.
 I am currently using my [local](https://github.com/theol0403/zmk/tree/local) zmk fork to locally build the layout, which is based on [urob's](https://github.com/urob/zmk/tree/main).
 Follow the instructions in my fork to enable building with CI.